jzombie/rust-simd-r-drive/README.md

 These bindings expose high-performance, zero-copy access to `SIMD R Drive` from Python using `PyO3` and `maturin`.

 > ❌ **Python bindings for Windows is not supported** due to inconsistent file and memory-mapping semantics (though the bindings *can* build in Windows).
 These bindings target UNIX-like systems where `mmap` and thread behavior are reliable and consistent.
+✅ The Rust library itself fully supports Windows, and is continuously tested on Windows targets.

 Bindings are tested on: